Monday, December 27, 2010

 C. imitans is a species I have only seen at a few places in Chiang Mai from March-April.
 The male seemed to be more common than the female, but they are fairly abundant when you spot them.
 Thanks to Noppadon Makbun for directing me to them.

-Another small blue damselfly that I have seen on few occasions is Cercion malayanum (also called Paracercion malayanum).
+Another small blue damselfly that I have seen on few occasions is Paracercion melanotum.
 At first I was very confused with this species and Psuedagrion microcephalum.
-There are a number of differences, but the easiest way to distinguish the two is the '8' mark on segment 2 (see picture 2).
-C. malayanum is also smaller.
+There are a number of differences, but the easiest way to distinguish the two is the '8' mark on segment 2.
+P. melanotum is also smaller.

 The male is easy to spot with its bright azure blue and black colouration to the thorax and abdomen.
 The eyes are particularly stunning.